Welcome Week

 - New Parent Orientation (Student Center, Levinson Hall)

-If your parents were unable to attend Summer Orientation, this offers a quick overview of the topics covered in the parent sessions. - Bruin Men’s Basketball vs. Piedmont University (Davis Field House)
+If your parents could not attend Summer Orientation, this offers a quick overview of the topics covered in the parent sessions.

 4 p.m.

-- New Students & Parents Presidential Welcome Meeting (Student Center, Levinson Hall)
+- New Students & Parents Welcome Meeting (Student Center, Levinson Hall)

-Meet President Pettit and your student leaders for a welcome meeting.
+Meet Dr. Benson and your student leaders for a short meeting.
 Bring your parents, too!

 4:30–6 p.m.